Product related deaths

 2025-0377 25 Oct 2024 West London

-Concerns summary Workers fabricating artificial stone are exposed to unsafe conditions with inadequate dust suppression and PPE, causing rapid onset of untreatable silicosis.
+Concerns summary (AI summary) Workers fabricating artificial stone are exposed to unsafe conditions with inadequate dust suppression and PPE, causing rapid onset of untreatable silicosis.
 Current surveillance is insufficient for this accelerated disease, risking future deaths.

 Helen Davey